muhammadzaky09/CASHIER-PROGRAM-FINAL-PROJECT/README.md

     - Calculating the total price
 2. Applying prior knowledge of Python Language using OOP Paradigm
 3. Creating program based on clean code and PEP8

+## TASK DESCRIPTION
+1. Module 'transactionModule.py' contains the application modules
+2. Module 'main.py' has the main application

+## HOW TO RUN THE PROGRAM
+1. Download all modules into single local repository
+2. Open the terminal and run the 'main.py'

+## TEST CASE RESULT

+## SUGGESTIONS